Skip to main content

 Policymakers increasingly focus on enabling housing growth in communities where people can accomplish their daily activities with less need to drive.
 In some states, this policy focus spans decades.
 But have we made progress?

 This panel will present new Terner Center research analyzing historical patterns of housing development as they relate to present-day transportation patterns.
-Panelists will include policymakers from cities and states showing progress in building housing in walkable neighborhoods, as well as experts who will discuss implications for local and state housing and climate policy.
+Policy leaders from places showing progress in building housing in walkable neighborhoods will discuss the implications for housing and climate policy.

 Register for the webinar